Skip to main content

 All measures taken at baseline, termination of treatment and six months follow-up.

-Vineland-II, Rosenburg Self-Esteem Scale30 months
+Vineland-II, Rosenburg Self-Esteem Scale

 All measures taken at baseline, termination of treatment and six months follow-up.

-Parenting Stress index30 months
+Parenting Stress index

 All measures taken at baseline, termination of treatment and six months follow-up.

-Qualitative interview conducted at baseline and termination.30 months
+• Qualitative interview conducted at baseline and termination.(30 months)